-If any employee has a grievance alleging unlawful discrimination based on Union activity, it shall be submitted at Step 4 of the grievance procedure with a copy to the MERC Human Resource Division.
-Thereafter, the grievance will be resolved by the

-Employment Relations Board and shall not be subject to the arbitration provisions of this Agreement.
+If any employee has a grievance alleging unlawful discrimination based on Union activity, it shall be submitted at Step 4 of the grievance procedure with a copy to the Metro Human Resources Department.
+Thereafter, the grievance will be resolved by the Employment Relations Board and shall not be subject to the arbitration provisions of this Agreement.

-ARTICLE 8: WORK SCHEDULES
+ARTICLE 9: WORK SCHEDULES

-The normal work schedule for full_time utility employees shall be forty (40) hours in a workweek workweek with five (5) consecutive days of work and two (2) consecutive days off.
+The normal work schedule for full-time utility employees shall be forty (40) hours in a workweek with five (5) consecutive days of work and two (2) consecutive days off.
 Hours of work for part-time Event Custodians shall be determined by event requirements as they arise.
 Full-time Utility Maintenance Specialists at Expo shall continue the current practice regarding work schedules.